ChrstphrHll/npc_gen/students/Braidyn Kemetra.md

 ---
 # Braidyn Kemetra
 ### Description
-- Dwarf Monk from Aldercrown Empire
+- Dwarf Monk from Principality of the Palus Peoples
 - 7th year Exploration student in Fiesn
 - shoulder length wavy auburn hair that's plain, Pale Green eyes, and Light skin
 - Is Soft and Subjective, and has Fitness as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes